IQ404/study-notes/README.md

 As mentioned, the `shape=(x,y)` given to a taichi field means `x` rows and `y` column.

 We can set the field as the image output to the taichi gui of the same dimension.
-In such cases, the field is map to the screen as if the screen has a conventional cartesian coordinates with origin at bottom left corner (i.e. `x` rows map to the horizontal `x`-axis increasing from left tot right; `y` columns map to the vertical `y`-axis increasing from bottom to top).
+In such cases, the field is map to the screen as if the screen has a conventional cartesian coordinates with origin at bottom left corner (i.e. `x` rows map to the horizontal `x`-axis increasing from left to right; `y` columns map to the vertical `y`-axis increasing from bottom to top).

 The following example code shows this: